Frequently Asked Questions (FAQ)

 Will I feel out of place in the program?

 Students in the program range in age from 23-65 years.
 Students work in all areas of nursing with 1-40 years of nursing experience.
 The number of men in the program has been increasing each year.
 Many students have been out of school for a significant number of years.
+Although experienced clinical nurses, all students are novice graduate students.

 What is Blended learning/Hybrid Classes?